 “It’s actually possible that, without sending the world into depression, we can follow a reasonable middle ground that will still have adaptation benefits.
 It’s not all doom and gloom, it’s possible to stop the worst of this, but only if everyone got together and worked on it now.
 It requires the willpower of politicians and the public to do it.”

-As the former director of the Natural Ecosystems Network within the National Climate Change Adaptation Research Facility (NCCARF) in Queensland, Professor Williams has spent decades working on solutions to the problems created by climate change.
+As the former director of the Natural Ecosystems Network within the National Climate Change Adaptation Research Facility (NCCARF) in Queensland, Stephen has spent decades working on solutions to the problems created by climate change.
 And according to a recent report by the organisation, the biggest hurdle to overcome isn’t a lack of innovative solutions that will make a serious impact.
 The biggest challenge is us.

 “For example, there have been lots of studies looking at why certain people can adapt their businesses and lives to climate change quite well, while others find it incredibly challenging, and it comes down to factors such as their social networks, their age, and their psychology.”